ALC NetworX Releases Ravenna-to-SAP Converter Tool

-As the AES67 interoperability standard continues to gain traction, the need for tools to facilitate interoperability increases.
-To this end, ALC NetworX has released RAV2SAP, a Ravenna-to-SAP freeware conversion tool designed to help connect Ravenna devices to other AES67 devices.
+As the AES67 interoperability standard continues to gain traction, the need for tools to facilitate interoperability is increasing.
+ALC NetworX, developers of the Ravenna audio networking technology, has released RAV2SAP, a Ravenna-to-SAP freeware conversion tool designed to help connect Ravenna devices to other AES67 devices.

-“Most people would agree that, in an ideal world, when setting up a network, it would be wonderful not to be limited in one’s choice of devices on the network, or indeed one’s choice of network protocol because of incompatibility issues,” said Andreas Hildebrand, senior product manager at ALC NetworX.
+“Most people would agree that, in an ideal world, when setting up a network, it would be wonderful not to be limited in one’s choice of devices on the network, or indeed one’s choice of network protocol because of incompatibility issues,” said Andreas Hildebrand of ALC NetworX.
 “The AES67 standard for high-performance AoIP interoperability was published in 2013 in order to provide some common ground and basic guidelines for manufacturers wishing to incorporate interoperability capabilities into their products.”

 “While some Ravenna devices have implemented SAP in addition to Ravenna’s standard SDP data exchange method, we felt that interconnectivity would be greatly facilitated if a generic Ravenna-to-SAP converter providing a translation service between Ravenna and SAP announcements were available,” Hildebrand said.
 “Furthermore, since the RAV2SAP converter supports manual entry and read-out of SDP data as well as automatic translation, it also enables devices not adhering to the Ravenna or Dante technology realm to connect to any available AES67 stream via manual SDP data exchange, as well as acting as a great diagnostic tool for monitoring exchanged SDP data.